 It is not difficult to realize that there is a zero mode.
 We give the solutions for both the zero and non-zero modes.
 The spectrum is continuous with eigenvalues 0 and $3\mu^2\sqrt{\lambda/2}$ with $\mu$ varying continuously from 0 to infinity.
 The zero-mode solution has the aspect

 being $a_0$ a normalization constant.
 Non-zero modes are given by

 with $a'$ again a normalization constant.
 These hold on-shell, that is when $p^2=\mu^2\sqrt{\lambda/2}$.
 Since the spectrum is continuous, these eigenfunctions are not normalizable.
 Therefore, we note that there is a doubly degenerate set of zero modes spontaneously breaking translational invariance and the $Z_2$ symmetry of the theory.
-This gives for the zero mode

 For a given $\mu$ parameter, $Z_2$ symmetry is spontaneously broken through this zero mode.
 This mode disappears when $\mu=0$, as it should, and one goes back to a standard textbook solution.